cvent/lounge/guide/docops.md

 ```

 When `findById` is invoked using a single string argument the result returned is a single model instance.
 When an array
 is passed in we return the results as described above.
-To force "array" type of returns in ALL cases, set the Lounge
+To force `array` type of returns in **all** cases, set the Lounge
 config option `alwaysReturnArrays` to `true`.
 Default is `false`.

+By default order of the generated objects in an array result is not guaranteed to be the same order as the ids queried.
+To keep the order of the returned model instances the same as the ids set `keepSortOrder` option to `true`.

 ### Removing Documents <a id="removing"></a>